SC378 - Introduction to Ultrafast Optics

 Describe ultrashort pulses and their many distortions.

-Use nonlinear optics to an convert ultrashort laser pulse to virtually any wavelength.
+Use nonlinear optics to convert an ultrashort laser pulse to virtually any wavelength.

 Take advantage of—or avoid—nonlinear-optical high-intensity effects.